 If you want to convert readers, you need to take action by offering something valuable for them… an incentive like a free printable, a free course, or a free eBook.
 Do some brainstorming to see what you can come up with for your niche and offer that item in digital form for free if they sign up.

-My incentives include a free organize your kitchen course, access to all of my printables in my digital library (a future post on how to set up a private library is in the works), and a free time management guide for bloggers.
+My incentives include a Free Course to Organize Your Kitchen in 3 Days, access to all of my Printables in my Digital Library, a Free Time Management Guide for Bloggers, 10 Free Stock Photos, & a Free Essential Oils Skin Care eBook.
 I also have sign-up options available for readers to be the first to know when one of my products will launch.

 There are so many things you can offer as a freebie.
 Just think of something that people always ask you for.
 My most popular incentives that generate subscribers is this free printable Emoji Party Package and these Elf on the Shelf Superhero Costumes.
 All of my incentives generate subscribers, but these two are my top referrers.